harshit0605/stock-market-agent/README.md

 - **Risk Assessment**: Evaluates the risk associated with the portfolio, including beta, Sharpe ratio, and diversification.
 - **Portfolio Analysis**: Provides insights into the portfolio's value, largest holdings, and sector allocations.
 - **Final Recommendation**: Generates a comprehensive investment recommendation based on collected data and analysis.
+- **Technical Indicators**: Incorporates various technical indicators such as Bollinger Bands, MACD, and RSI for enhanced analysis.

 ## Agents

 ### Data Collection Agent

 Collects various types of data including stock prices, news sentiment, financial indicators, and portfolio data.
+The data collection process is now parallelized to improve efficiency.

 ### Historical Data Agent